 It’s been greater than 70 years, in reality.
-And even though Warsaw’s city middle became broadly speaking destroyed by Nazis at some stage in the Invasion of Poland and the Warsaw Uprising, Praga, the city’s eastern district, remained intact.
-A go-to to Praga is as close to pre-war Warsaw because it gets.
+And even though Warsaw’s city middle became broadly destroyed by Nazis at some stage in the Invasion of Poland and the Warsaw Uprising, Praga, the city’s eastern district, remained intact.
+A go-to to Praga is as close to pre-war Warsaw as it gets.

 In the morning